top of page

 Friend, Nathaniel Branden, in his book titled “The Psychology of Self-Esteem,” writes that our sense of self-worth depends on two factors.

 Firstly, self-esteem involves a sense of self-confidence.
-For instance, if we can be successful at something – like running the marathon, earning a degree, becoming wealthy, having our names in a prominent place – these signs tell us that we are winners.
+For instance, if we can be successful at something, like running a marathon, earning a degree, becoming wealthy, or having our names in a prominent place, these signs tell us that we are winners.

 Secondly, our self-esteem is tied up with our values and standards.
 We feel that we must measure up.